 I also spoke with several vendors at the event, and they were all incredibly disappointed.
 Many of them travelled to be at the event, with one vendor flying in from Las Vegas.
 The most any of the vendors sold was three items a day, and that sale was made to one of the Leadership students, not an outside customer.

-The volunteer coordinator and event organizer did not respond to a request for comment.
+Dan did not respond to a request for comment.